-Classroom Emergency Response Guidance Please review university emergency preparedness and response procedures posted at http://www.pugetsound.edu/emergency/.
+Classroom Emergency Response Guidance Please review university emergency preparedness and response procedures and a training video posted at www.pugetsound.edu/emergency/

 There is a link on the university home page.
 Familiarize yourself with hall exit doors and the designated gathering area for your class and laboratory buildings.

-If building evacuation becomes necessary (e.g. earthquake), meet your instructor at the designated gathering area so she/he can account for your presence.
+If building evacuation becomes necessary (e.g., earthquake), meet your instructor at the designated gathering area so she/he can account for your presence.
 Then wait for further instructions.
 Do not return to the building or classroom until advised by a university emergency response representative.